Ajn0r/matilda-illustration/README.md

 - CSS3 for style
 - Google Fonts for fonts
 - Birme for image resizing and changing format
+- TinyPng for some of the images resizing
 - Coolors.co for colors
 - Font Awesome for icons
 - Favicon.io for the favicon
 - Git for version control
 - Github for keeping the files, documents and depolyment of the site

 ## Media

 - Unsplash for all background images
-- All other images are from the Artist herself, Matilda Andersson
+- All other images are from the artist herself, Matilda Andersson

 ## The future for the website